Abraham David Sofaer: Return to private practice

-After leaving the Department of State, Sofaer practiced law at Hughes Hubbard & Reed in Washington, D.C., from 1990 to 1994.
-He represented the World Wide Fund for Nature in its successful effort to establish a memorandum of understanding (MOU) for the management and sharing of authority within what remains the world’s most influential environmental organization.
+After leaving the State Department, Sofaer practiced law at Hughes Hubbard & Reed in Washington, D.C., from 1990 to 1994.

+He represented the World Wide Fund for Nature [World Wildlife Fund?] in its successful effort to establish a memorandum of understanding (MOU) for the management and sharing of authority within what remains the world’s most influential environmental organization.
 The WWF was represented by Lloyd Cutler.

-During this period, he began acting as an arbitrator in major international and domestic disputes.
-He agreed during this period to assist Libya in attempting to satisfy the United Nations Security Council resolutions issued against it concerning the Pan Am Flight 103 bombing.
-He worked out a plan with Libyan officials including a trial of the suspects in The Hague and compensation to the families before accepting the assignment.
-After publicly obtaining a license for the work, however, Sofaer was attacked by some family members of the victims and criticized by U.S. officials opposed to any such negotiation.
-He withdrew from the representation as he concluded he could not be effective in implementing the agreed plan while defending himself.
-Nonetheless, Sofaer was subject to a grand jury investigation into whether he had made false statements in applying for the license from the Office of Foreign Assets Control to represent Libya.
-The investigation was terminated without any action against him, but the District of Columbia Bar found that Sofaer should be "informally admonished" for taking on the representation, on the ground that the U.S. government investigation of the bombing was a "matter" under the Code of Ethics, like a litigation or appeal, and even though Libya was not even a suspect at the time Sofaer left the Department.
-The plan Sofaer developed was ultimately agreed and implemented by the U.S., the Council, and Libya.
+During this period, Sofaer began acting as an arbitrator in major international and domestic disputes.
+He agreed to assist Libya in attempting to satisfy the United Nations Security Council resolutions issued against it concerning the Pan Am Flight 103 bombing.
+He worked out a plan with Libyan officials, including a trial of the suspects in The Hague and compensation for the families of victims, before accepting the assignment.
+After publicly obtaining a license for the work, however, Sofaer was attacked by some family members and criticized by U.S. officials who were opposed to any such negotiation.
+He withdrew from representation after concluding he could not be effective in implementing the agreed plan while defending himself.

+Nonetheless, Sofaer was subjected to a grand jury investigation into whether he had made false statements in applying for the license from the Office of Foreign Assets Control to represent Libya.
+The investigation was terminated without any action against him, but the District of Columbia Bar found that Sofaer should be "informally admonished" for taking on the representation, on the ground that the U.S. government investigation of the bombing was a "matter" under the code of ethics, like a litigation or appeal, even though Libya was not even a suspect at the time Sofaer left the Department.
+The plan Sofaer developed was ultimately agreed and implemented by the U.S., the Security Council, and Libya.

 In 1994, Sofaer was appointed George P. Shultz Senior Fellow in Foreign Policy and National Security Affairs at the Hoover Institution.
 His "work has focused on separation of powers issues in the American system of government, including the power over war, and on issues related to international law, terrorism, diplomacy, national security, the Middle East conflict, and water resources.”
-For several years, he taught a course on transnational law at the Stanford Law School, and is currently scheduled to teach arbitration.
-At Hoover he has published many op-eds, articles, chapters in books, and two books on international security issues: “The Best Defense?: Legitimacy and Preventive Force; Taking on Iran: Strength, Diplomacy & The Iranian Threat (Hoover 2013)."
+For several years, he taught a course on transnational law at the Stanford Law School, and also taught arbitration.
+While he was at Hoover, he published many op-eds, articles, chapters in books, and two books on international security issues: “The Best Defense?: Legitimacy and Preventive Force; Taking on Iran: Strength, Diplomacy & The Iranian Threat (Hoover 2013)."